Inky-Tech-Pty-Ltd/VillageLink/README.md

 that humans obtain their resources not alone, but in groups.
 Humans have to solve the problem of distribution.

-AIs also cannot obtain the resources they require by themselves.
-They receive resources through the same complex webs that deliver resources to humans.
-This creates the possibility that AIs could be governed with mechanisms that come from the same deep drivers that create governance systems for humans.
+We share this feature with AI.
+An AI does not obtain its resources alone, but instead gains access to them through the through the same complex webs that deliver resources to humans.
+This creates the possibility that AIs could be governed by mechanisms that stem from the same deep drivers that create governance systems for humans.

 The project does not propose any new governance systems.
 Instead, it proposes a new primitive, a link, that can be used to connect any two existing governance systems.
 The project rests